kmchao33/GameAI/README.md

 ## Usage

-### running tic-tac-toe.py and m_tic_tac_toe.py
+### running "tic-tac-toe.py", "tic_tac_toe_probabilistic.py" and "tic_tac_toe_heuristic.py"

 tic-tac-toe.py is the original version, making a move uniformly at random.
-But in m_tic_tac_toe.py, we make a move according to the statistics we obtain from running tic-tac-toe.py
+And in tic_tac_toe_probabilistic.py (tic_tac_toe_heuristic.py), we make a move according to the probablistic(heuristic) strategy.

 To run them, use
 ```
 python tic-tac-toe.py
+python tic_tac_toe_probabilistic.py
-python m_tic_tac_toe.py
+python tic_tac_toe_heuristic.py
 ```

 ### running write_log_file.py

 write_log_file.py writes the log of entire tournament to an output file.
 You can also specify the number of game plays in this tournament and the tic-tac-toe version in the command line.
+The default version is the original version.

 To run it, use
 ```
-python write_log_file.py [-m] <NumberOfGamePlays=1000>
+python write_log_file.py [-p, -h] <NumberOfGamePlays=1000>

 optional argument:
--m : run the modified version of tic tac toe
+-p, -h : run the probabilistic or heuristic version of tic tac toe

+default version:
+original version, i.e. run "python write_log_file.py <NumberOfGamePlays=1000>"
 ```
-And the output file will be put in ./log/ folder and named game_log.txt (or m_game_log.txt), depending on which version of tic tac toe you use.
+And the output file will be put in ./log/ folder and named game_log.txt, p_game_log.txt or h_game_log.txt, depending on the version of tic tac toe.

 ### running main.py

-main.py loads the game_log.txt (or m_game_log.txt) and further creates a statistic of auspicious positions on the tic tac toe board.
-At last, the normalized statistic data is saved in the output file.
+main.py loads the game log file and further creates a statistic of auspicious positions on the tic tac toe board.
+Two output files will be created to store the normalized statistics if the original version of game is chosen.

 To run main.py, use
 ```
-python main.py
+Usage: python main.py [-p, -h]

+optional argument:
+-p, -h : load the log file of the probabilistic or heuristic version of tic tac toe

+default version of game log:
+original version, i.e. run "python main.py"
 ```
-Two output files, x_prob.txt and o_prob.txt, will be created inside ./prob/ folder.
+Two output files, x_prob.txt and o_prob.txt, will be put inside ./prob/ folder.